 When not talking bees, studying bees or teaching others about bees, I love to read, walk and run.
 Half a hectare of garden keeps me busy in the summer months when I try to create a home for – you may imagine – bees.
 I travel a lot, mostly for work, but from time to time I just like to sit somewhere outside, observe plants and animals around me and just enjoy myself.

 What you can expect from BeeSafe

 Working with BeeSafe, with me, means evidence-based studies and consulting.
 It means data evaluation with a profound understanding of bee biology.
 I will put your problem in the context of the whole picture – for better studies and solutions.
-In my courses and talks, I make bee science accessible without simplifying.
+In my courses and talks, I make bee science accessible without simplifying it.
 Because you have to know what bees need to save them.

 Any fieldwork goes into a separate project.
 For determining the best form of a study, again a short introductory call of 20 minutes helps to give me the necessary framework for me developing a roadmap and quoting your study.
 Valuing both your and my time, I don’t do any quotes without having this information.

 The price will be carefully calculated according to the requirements of the study and BeeSafe’s role in it.
 Fieldwork does not include services as communication with stakeholders or authorities, expert opinions or similar work.
-This will be accounted for in a separate project.
+This will be accounted for in a consulting project.

 If a study requires more time than initially planned due to additional requirements and/or missing information, the costs will be charged in a separate quote.
 In case a study is stopped or delayed, the already incurred costs (at least 25%) will be charged.

 Courses and talks

 I do courses and talks related to bee health.
 These aren’t courses for beginners in beekeeping: I address advanced beekeepers, veterinarians, plant protection experts, etc. The topics include everything around bee diversity, honey bee health, and bees and agriculture.